Voskanyan20/Lib/README.md

 ## Functions

-Function that starts the user permission test when the checkPermission function starts
+Function that starts will send a few tables with his columns to another db

 ```javascript
 createTable(tableName);